yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

   nav: "tutorials"
 ---

 Global solutions!
 Well, don't expect too much from global solvers.
-THe problem we attack here is in theory intractable almost always, and practic is not far from theory unfortunately.
+The problem we attack here is in theory intractable almost always, and practic is not far from theory unfortunately.

 The focus here is on the built-in solver [BMIBNB](/solver/bmibnb).
 The solver is fairly robust on small problems and is probably the most general nonlinear global solver available, albeit not the fastest.
 External global solvers interfaced can be found [here](/tags/#global-solver)